 Open your iMovie project first and open the cropping and rotating tools.
 Hit the Crop button on the iMovie toolbar to open the Cropping Tools in the viewer.

+Step 2.
 Crop photos and videos

-To resize the photos and videos, move the pointer to a corner of it until the pointer turns into a plus sign, and then drag to make it bigger or smaller so as to change the size.
+In the cropping tools viewer, simply drag to resize and reposition the green area to focus on a certain part.
+Then move the pointer to a corner of it until the pointer turns into a plus sign, and then drag to make it bigger or smaller so as to change the size.

-Tips: You can hit Allow Black to maintain a black border around your still photo.
+Tip: You can hit Allow Black to maintain a black border around your still photo.
 This function applied only to still photos.

-Rotate photos and videos in iMovie
+Step 3.
+Rotate photos and videos

 Hit the Rotate button to rotate your videos and photos to the left or right.
 Each click turns your image 90 degrees.

+Step 2.
 Crop videos and photos

-Directly drag-n-drop your videos or photos to the Timeline.
-Then click the “Crop" button on the tool bar.
+Click the "Crop" button on the tool bar.
 In the pop up window, choose "16:9" or "4:3" option to crop automatically, or choose “Manually” and customize the size window to crop manually.

+Step 3.
 Rotate videos and photos

+Step 4.
 Save your files